sreedevrajendran/SreedevRajendran/README.md

 ## 🚀 About Me

-- 👨‍🎓 BTech CSE student from India
+- 👨‍🎓 BTech CSE student from Kerala
-- 👨‍💻 Building ML apps using Python (Colab, scikit-learn, NLP)
 - 🌐 Exploring frontend web design with HTML, CSS
-- 📷 Founder of **TopViewFrames** – photography & poster design
+- 📷 Founder of **topviewframes** – photography company
-- 🛠️ Learning: Streamlit • GitHub Actions • APIs

 ---